DAIRLab/drake-pytorch/README.md

 be converted to a function of a variable number of arguments.
 The generated function supports arbitrary prefix batching.

-Requires torch and numpy to be locally installed.

 ## Installation
 ### pip
 This repository supports direct installation via `pip`.